dimaguy/ClassicalSharp-Plugins-1/README.md

 # ClassicalSharp-Plugins
-Take the files inside the plugin's folder you want and put them in the plugin's folder of your Classicalsharp game.
+Take the .dll files inside the plugin's folder you want and put them in the plugin's folder of your Classicalsharp game.